 The Disease Surveillance and Investigation unit tracks respiratory illnesses in Black Hawk County.
-We use resources like the state influenza reports to understand illness trends for the flu and other respiratory diseases.
+Iowa Department of Health and Human Services' respiratory illness reports to understand illness trends for the flu and other respiratory diseases.
+You can sign up to receive the weekly respiratory virus surveillance reports through the Iowa HHS website.

 The flu, also known as influenza, is a contagious respiratory illness caused by a virus.
 It spreads easily through coughing, sneezing, or touching infected surfaces.
 More information about the flu is located on the Iowa Department of Health and Human Services website.